Date of Last Revision

 Dr. Ronald Otterstetter

 Atkinson, Karina E. and Benedict, Catherine P., "HydroBand: The Continuous Hydration Monitoring System" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 299.